-between the children of educated/non-educated mothers among villages far from the fault line increased further to 1.8 grade-levels for children living close to the fault line.
-In their analysis, Das et al (2020)13 argue that learning losses persisted even after children returned to school and that children learnt less in each year after re-enrolling in school.
+earthquake four years after the earthquake.
+Amongst the more disadvantaged of the population, there was a difference between those with mothers who had more education and those with less.
+A difference of 0.67 grade-levels in test scores between the children of educated/non-educated mothers among villages far from the fault line increased further to 1.8 grade-levels for children living close to the fault line.
+In their analysis, Das et al (2020)13argue that learning losses persisted even after children returned to school and that children learnt less in each year after re-enrolling in school.
 They attribute this to a mismatch between curriculum expectations and learners' actual learning levels.

 Three issues emerge from the broad range of prior studies into learning loss.
 The first is that learning losses can be severe, but are different across grades, subjects and socio-economic background of learners.
-Second, it is not clear from the research whether forgetting learned material occurs nonlinearly, with rapid initial deceleration of knowledge followed by slower drop offs as time passes or if losses accelerate the longer learners are outside school.
+Second, it is not clear from the research whether forgetting learned material occurs non-linearly, with rapid initial deceleration of knowledge followed by slower drop offs as time passes or if losses accelerate the longer learners are outside school.
 This ignorance could lead to under and overestimations of the impacts of school closures14.
 Third, one of the most consequential aspects of learning losses is that of heterogeneity.
 Learning losses are uneven and produce greater achievement differences between students within the same grade.
 This affects teachers' ability to meet the instructional needs of all students.
 As studies of the 2005 Pakistani earthquake study show, this heterogeneity can be considerable even amongst the most disadvantaged15.
 The only empirical study of learning losses due to COVID-19 to date (from Belgium) shows considerable between and within school differences in learning losses, both along socio-economic lines16.
-A recent study in Germany shows the difference in remote learning amongst advantaged learners, with low ability learners spending more time than high-ability students engaged in 'passive' activities (TV, computer games, and mobile phones as opposed to school-based activities17.
+And a recent study in Germany shows the difference in remote learning amongst advantaged learners, with low ability learners spending more time engaged in 'passive' activities (TV, computer games, and mobile phones as opposed to school-based activities than high-ability students17.